xiidea/EasyAuditBundle/README.md

 `Logger` is the core service which are responsible for persist the event info.
 You can define as many logger as you like.
 EasyAudit Bundled with a logger service `xiidea.easy_audit.logger.service` which is the default logger service.
-You can easily override the service and define your own service as a default logger.
+You can easily disable the service by setting `default_logger: false` in configuration.

 #### Resolver:
 `Resolver` is like translator for an event.
 It used to translate an event to AuditLog entity.
 EasyAudit bundled with two(2)